Frequently Asked Questions

 1/ Can you change the colour of my leather interior?

-Without doubt the most common question we get asked & the short answer is NO. To answer why you have to remember that we are in business to effectively reapply the worn through, coloured surface finishes originally applied by the tannery.
-Because its a surface coating, it will wear off again & could you live with your old colour wearing back though?
+Without doubt the most common question we get asked & the short answer is, NO. There are a number of reasons why.
+Firstly, you have to remember that most upholstery leathers are a coloured surface coating, not a dye.
+Because its a surface coating, it will eventually wear off again with your old colour wearing back though.
 That is the long term issue.
-Short term is just actually getting into every seam & nook & avoiding leaving the slightest bit of grit.
-Then there's the volume of pigment required to cover the old colour because it becomes counterproductive.
-As when the leather was originally finished, as is with professional Reconnollising, its important to keep the colour layer to a minimum in order to keep the leather pliable & then rely on the final matt sealer to provide the durable resilience required.
+Short term is just actually getting into every seam & avoiding leaving the slightest bit of grit, or risk eventual "pepper spots" of your old colour.
+Then there's the volume of pigment required to cover the old colour because it then becomes counterproductive.
+As when the leather was originally finished, (as is with professional Reconnollising), its important to keep the colour layer to a minimum in order to keep the leather pliable & then, rely on the final matt sealer to provide the durable resilience required.
 If the pigment layer is too heavy, established creases soon become fractures, fractures into cracks & it will be your old colour behind showing through.
 So why not strip it all off & start again?
 There is no solvent which will do that easily, or cleanly with the water-based system like thinners would do with the old nitrocellulose-based system.
-You will also strip off the surface primer,followed by the fat & oils drummed into the suede fibres at the rear during tanning.
+You will also strip off the surface primer, followed by the fat & oils drummed into the suede fibres at the rear during tanning.
 This & no primer coat means new finishes will absorb into the skin, rather than on it & the leather will dry stiff.
 No doubt there will be plenty of suppliers who will undertake a colour change, but we do not.
 Sorry.

 2/ Do you supply a DIY kit?